 D-902: Continuity of Care for Children in Protective Services

-Boards must be aware that for closed DFPS General Protective Services cases in which child care is no longer funded by DFPS, child care is required to continue as Former DFPS child care through the end of the 12-month eligibility period using TWC-allocated funds.
+Boards must inform staff members that for closed DFPS General Protective services cases in which child care is no longer funded by DFPS, child care is required to continue as Former DFPS child care through the end of the 12-month eligibility period using TWC-allocated funds.

 Rule Reference: §809.54(c)

-Boards must be aware that for DFPS foster and relative care, TWC is not required to fund child care for a 12-month period.
-However, for DFPS foster and relative carethat is terminated by DFPS, if the caregiver needs child care to continue and they meet Low-Income eligibility requirements, care must continue under Low-Income.
-If DFPS does not provide notice of termination early enough to determine eligibility for Low-Income child care, there may be a gap in care between DFPS-funded care ending and Low-Income care beginning, but the child must not be placed on the Board’s waiting list.
+Boards must inform staff members that, for DFPS foster and relative care (DFPS Foster Care IV-E, DFPS Foster Care Not IV-E, DFPS Relative/Other Caregiver), TWC is not required to fund child care for a 12-month period, and these cases are not considered Former DFPS.
+However, for DFPS foster and relative care (DFPS Foster Care IV-E, DFPS Foster Care Not IV-E, DFPS Relative/Other Caregiver) that is terminated by DFPS, if the caregiver needs child care to continue and they meet Low-Income eligibility requirements, they may apply for Low-Income child care.
+All Low-Income cases, including these, are subject to the waiting list..

 D-902.a: Eligibility Redetermination for Children in Former Protective Services